projectestac/agora_nodes/wp-content/plugins/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 4.1.1 =
+* Fix bug with image captions when wpautop is disabled.
+* Add translation support to the settings page.
+Button names/descriptions are translated from JS using the existing WordPress translation, so this part of the settings page will be translated by default.
+The other text still needs separate translation.

+= 4.1 =
+* Updated for WordPress 4.0 and TinyMCE 4.1.
+* Add the 'textpattern' plugin that supports some of the markdown syntax while typing, [(more info)](http://www.tinymce.com/wiki.php/Configuration:textpattern_patterns).
+* Add the updated 'table' plugin that supports background and border color.

 = 4.0.2 =
 * Fix showing of the second, third and forth button rows when the Toolbar Toggle button is not used.